 Although not entirely dissimilar to a demonstration placard, this logo actually pays homage to Shirley Chisholm, the first woman to run for a major party’s nomination – a laudable choice given Harris’ position as the most prominent minority candidate.
 Unfortunately, something tells me this didn’t come out quite as envisioned: the choice of deep purple and golden-gate orange rather than the traditional blue and red is baffling, the mismatched font size of “THE” is ugly, and its insistence on being read diagonally is irrationally irritating.
 The message behind this logo is great, so it’s a shame it doesn’t stack up.

 My personal feelings about Joe aside, this is potentially the smartest-designed campaign logo of the bunch.
 The red stripes of the E not only evoke the flag, but also propel the first three letters of Biden – his “BID” for the presidency.
-They’re are also reminiscent of Obama’s 2008 logo.
-This is a candidate who brought out rural voters in large enough numbers to win the traditionally Republican-leaning states of Indiana and North Carolina, as well as Nebraska’s 2nd congressional district.
+They’re are also reminiscent of Obama’s 2008 logo – a candidate who brought out rural voters in large enough numbers to win the traditionally Republican-leaning states of Indiana and North Carolina, as well as Nebraska’s 2nd congressional district.
 Although Biden seeks to appeal to the bell curve at the centre of the political spectrum, he can’t afford to alienate the progressive left.
 As a result, his branding style appeals to everyone, while taking bold stands when he can to avoid appearing pandering.

-An immediately clear departure from the typical red, white and blue, this may be risky when appealing to traditionalists, but that may exactly be the point.
+An immediately clear departure from the typical red, white and blue, this may be risky when appealing to traditionalists, but that’s probably the point.
 True to Warren’s brand, it demands independent thinking.
 In keeping with her message, the logo embraces modernism.
 The democrats who made headlines in 2018 were Alexandria Ocasio-Cortez and Beto O’Rourke, both of whom used condensed, quirky typefaces.
 And although O’Rourke failed to win his Texas senate seat, he closed the gap against his rival Ted Cruz’ to only 2 points, while AOC won a New York congressional primary against long-term incumbent Joe Crowley.
 The only robust criticism I have is that it’s kind of boring to look at.

 There is so much wrong here; designer and podcast host Debbie Millman went as far as to call this logo “an abomination,” and I’m not too far behind.
 The general trend post-2016 seems to have been for candidates to try differentiate themselves from the pack, resulting in the unconventional logos of Amy Klobuchar and Jay Inslee.
 Unfortunately, Yang’s logo plays it so unwaveringly safe.
 The traditional colour scheme aside, perhaps the biggest problem with this logo is the stripes on the Y. This facet is sound in principle but… not great in execution.
 It’s small, a little creased, and completely out of proportion from the Y it obscures – which, let’s be honest, looks more like a funny “1.”
 The “2020” also exists in some sort of ‘middle-case’ purgatory, and the wordmark is offputting as a result.